tundish/vim_decrypt/README.rst

 required to unlock it.

-This project provides a very simpe ``vimdecrypt`` Python module for decrypting blowfish-encoded file objects, as well as the ``vimdecrypt`` command line tool for decrypting files to stdout.
+This project provides a very simpe ``vimdecrypt`` Python module for decrypting blowfish-encoded file objects, as well as the ``vim-decrypt`` command line tool for decrypting files to stdout.

 encryption methods